-Most recent research has been centered around how scalar fluctuations couple to produce SIGWs, however, there is also a possibility that a scalar fluctuation couples with a tensor mode or that two tensor modes couple to induce more general: second order gravitational waves (SOGWs).
+Most recent research has been centered around how scalar fluctuations couple to produce SIGWs.
+However, there is also the possibility that a scalar fluctuation couples with a tensor mode or that two tensor modes couple to induce more general second order gravitational waves (SOGWs).
 Moreover, if there is also a peak (on smaller scales) of primordial gravitational waves, then we could expect to see its imprint also at second order.
-Models of inflation that produce such a peak typically have a spectator axion coupled to a $SU(2)$ gauge field \cite{Barnaby:2011qe, Thorne:2017jft, Dimastrogiovanni:2016fuu}.
+Multifield models of inflation can produce such a peak, for example models containing a spectator axion coupled to a $SU(2)$ gauge field \cite{Barnaby:2011qe, Thorne:2017jft, Dimastrogiovanni:2016fuu}.
 This was looked at in Ref.~\cite{Chang:2022vlv} for monochromatic power spectra and in Ref.~\cite{Gong:2019mui} analytical expressions for the kernels are derived.
-Recently, Ref.~\cite{Bari:2023rcw} studied scalar-tensor induced gravitational waves in a radiation dominated universe with a possibility of having an initial parity violation and Ref. \cite{Yu:2023lmo} looked at the case where the primordial power spectrum follows a sudden-broken power-law.
+Recently, Ref.~\cite{Bari:2023rcw} studied scalar-tensor induced gravitational waves in a radiation dominated universe with a possibility of having an initial parity violation and Ref.~\cite{Yu:2023lmo} looked at the case where the primordial power spectrum follows a sudden-broken power-law.

 In this paper we look at the production of SOGWs in a homogeneous and isotropic universe sourced by first order scalar and tensor modes.
 We will derive the power spectrum of SOGWs $\mathcal{P}_{h^{(2)}}(\eta, k)$ defined as